mnesarco/fcapi/docs/documentation.md

 | name           | str            | Name of the display mode                   |
 | is_default     | bool           | Configure the DM as default, defaults to False|
 | builder        | Callable[[ViewObject], coin.SoGroup]| Method to build the coin object if required|

+Declarator of Display Modes, allows to configure a mode and optionally a builder method to create and register the coin object.

 Example: